SeanTurner026/aws-codepipeline-poc/README.md

 # AWS Code Pipeline Cloudformation

-The cloudformation templates in this repository will create a code pipeline which uses cloudformation to deploy base resources that can be consumed by applications.
+The cloudformation templates in this repository will create a code pipeline which deploys cloudformation.
+The following resources will be produced.

 The following resources are created:
 - vpc (1 public, 3 private subnets)